SaadNjimi/SaadNm/README.md

 - 📊 Tools: Git, Docker, Simulink, MATLAB, PyTorch, OpenCV

 ## 📂 Projects (More coming soon!)
-- 🔄 AUTOSAR ECU Development
+- 🔄 ADAS Development with AUTOSAR
 - 🔐 ECU Development with CAN Communication using VirtualCockpit and Microcontroller
 - 🧠 Autonomous Driving Stack